 40,000 students from more than 50 countries

-We have always had a wonderful team of teachers and we have always put our students at the centre of everything we do.
+We have always had a wonderful team of teachers.
+We love our students and have always put them at the centre of everything we do.

 For the last 10 years we have consistently been ranked one of the top English language schools in the country, according to the British Council Inspectors’ reports.
 To this day, we remain the joint number one school out of more than 500 schools in the UK – something which makes us very proud.